-- The maximum and minimum thresholds of temperature and rainfall on ability to meet livestock feed requirements - The interaction between water stress and grazing on perennial grass and legume persistence is not clear and needs further investigation. - More work is needed on quantifying the impacts of water stress on perennial grass persistence in NSW.
+- The maximum and minimum thresholds of temperature and rainfall on ability to meet livestock feed requirements - The interaction between water stress and grazing on perennial grass and legume persistence is not clear and needs further investigation.

-This report aims to highlight these gaps to assist in directing future research and project development.
-Consideration should be given to modelling other significant or emerging livestock breeds, pasture systems, and intensive livestock industries like dairy, poultry, and pigs, as well as expanding the range of the current modelling extent to Australia-wide to inform future industry planning nationally.
+This report highlights these gaps to assist in directing future research and project development.
+Consideration should be given to modelling other significant or emerging livestock breeds, grazing systems, and intensive livestock industries like dairy, poultry, and pigs, as well as expanding the range of the current modelling Australia-wide to inform future industry planning nationally.